edugenia/edugenia.github.io/docs/irregulars-web.md

 ## Features

-* responsive layout for mobile browsers too
+* responsive layout for mobile browsers
 * free and ad-free
 * neat and searchable collection of all verbs
 * audio with pronunciation